 - If you are building a product, your focus should be on sales.
 Yes, there are many examples of startups that have cruised to delicious acquisitions without any sales, but these are in the vast minority.
 Investors or potential acquirers want to see value: technology that is innovative, a massive and engaged user base, and a shit ton of sales.
 Deliver on all three and you’re headed for unicorn territory, but if you are going to deliver on any of them, the easiest is probably sales.

-7. Don’t fuck with the money
+7. Don’t mess with the money

 Our investment was not a lump sum going in.
 We were doing what is referred to as drip-feeding the business.
 Our early investors would give us money on a monthly basis to cover costs.
 This worked great for a little while.
 We had a small team and all our software was in the cloud so costs were as low as we could get them.
 We didn’t even need an office.